Do you ever find yourself in a full-blown conversation, only to realise that that conversation is actually happening in your own head?

 But in 2009 I discovered journaling.

-I used to be one of those people who almost never shared my darker, more painful feelings and experiences.
+I used to be someone who almost never shared my darker, more painful feelings and experiences.

-My default response whenever anyone asked me how I was doing, was “I’m cool”.
+My default response when anyone asked me how I was doing, was “I’m cool”.

 Regardless of what was happening in my life and how I was really feeling, my reply was always the same.